 2.5 years ago we wrote our first article covering how to integrate the Pipe video recorder with Formstack.
-Even though it was very good and many Formstack clients and users got a lot of value from it it had one major problem: it did not allow for multiple video recorders to be placed on the same form or page.
+Even though it was very good and many Formstack clients and users got a lot of value from it had one major problem: the recording client we had back then did not allow for multiple video recorders to be placed on the same form or page.
 Thanks to the new 2.0 embed code which we released in beta almost 1 year and a half ago one can now add as many recorders to the page or form as needed.

 Table of contents

 - Adding an Embed element to the form

 - Using the Pipe 2.0 HTML Embed Code

 - Integrating Pipe's Embed Code in your form